 The third requirement, R.C.
-2921.42(C)(3), is that UCI treats the county either better than or the same as it would treat other customers or clients in similar transaction.
-In situations where the contract involves grant programs, the Commission has explained that grant recipients have no customers or clients in similar transactions.
+2921.42(C)(3), is that the program treats the county either better than or the same as it would treat other customers or clients in similar transaction.
+In situations where the contract involves grant programs, the Commission has explained that grant recipients have no "customers or clients in similar transactions."
 Adv.
 Ops.
 No. 84-011 and 2001-02.
-Therefore, you can meet this part of the exception for the CAC grant.
-For the police service contract, you would have to show that the services you provide to the county are the same as or better than the services UCI provides to any other person for which it provides police services.
+Therefore, you can meet this part of the exception.